 Improve operational efficiency

-With project management template you will get the same level of execution from one project to another.
+With a project management template, you will get the same level of execution from one project to another.
 You can run projects and track progress in a structured way with pre-defined rules and standards.

 Reduce time spent on manual tasks performing